|

 ALTERATIONS: “Up

-Your Sleeve” (Quartz 006)
+Your Sleeve” (Quartz 006) Music which juggles the

 sublime with the ridiculous, the familiar with the unfamiliar and which creates an ever-changing vista of sound deserve a

+good listen.
 Alterations are a group

 who work both within an improvising context and within the larger music culture, probing and exploring their own responses

 to popular and unpopular music, past and present.
+Imagine taking all the

 different forms of music you can think of chopping them up like splicing frames of a film, putting them in a bag and then